tacobell1988/slate/source/index.html.md

 # Introduction

-Welcomes to the Bleeping Cloud Sample Template Docs
+Welcome to the Bleeping Cloud Sample Template Docs

 This documentation page was created for [BleepingCloud.com](http://bleepingcloud.com).